 Welcome to the world of Philip Colbert, a Neo-Pop Surrealist artist and graduate of St Andrews.

 The Death of Marat & the Birth of the Lobster exhibition explores Colbert’s world, his creativity and his philosophy.
-In it, he reworks Jacques-Louis David’s masterpiece showing the last moments of Jean-Paul Marat, a French Revolutionary who was murdered in his bath in 1793.
+In it he reworks Jacques-Louis David’s painting showing the last moments of Jean-Paul Marat, a French Revolutionary who was murdered in his bath in 1793.

-Like Philip Colbert, Jean-Paul Marat is a St Andrews graduate.
-Marat received a medical degree from St Andrews in 1775.
-When the French Revolution began in 1789, he led a political group called the Jacobins, who fought against the monarchy and wanted a republic.
-Death came in 1793, when Charlotte Corday, who blamed him for the execution of thousands of people, murdered him in his bath.
+Jean-Paul Marat also graduated from St Andrews, receiving a medical degree in 1775.
+When the French Revolution began in 1789, he led a political group called the Jacobins, who wanted to depose the monarchy and form a republic.
+Charlotte Corday was also a revolutionary but sought political ends with less slaughter.
+She despised Marat for executing thousands of people.
+In 1793 she murdered him in his bath.

 Location: Wardlaw Museum, University of St Andrews

 Address: 7a The Scores, St Andrews, KY16 9AR

 Opening Hours: Monday to Friday 11 am to 7pm, Saturday and Sunday 10am to 5pm.